KSFlynn007/movie_api/README.md

 # movie_api

-1. myFlixDB server-side web application
+myFlixDB server-side web application

+## dependencies
-2. To interact, download all files, download all required packages with npm
-3. View package.json/package-lock.json for all dependant packages
+To interact, download all files, download all required packages with npm View package.json/package-lock.json for all dependant packages

+## Endpoints
+Check out documentation.html file to see all endpoints, expected data inputs, etc.